MARTIMM/Semi-xml/README.md

 * [x] Parser is class.
 Styles can be templated and added in the form of a role.
       The same information can be supplied in the prelude of the source.
 Of all settings, defaults are provided when possible.
-* [x] File extension is .sxml, not yet defined at IANA mimetypes.
-However, the sxml2xml program will not bother (yet).
-* [ ] Generate a content header!
 * [ ] Xml Namespaces
 * [ ] Comments <!-- ... --> Not needed!
 * [ ] Processing Instructions <?PI ...?>